-An employee may be excused from work for up to three (3) work days because of death in his/her immediate family, as outlined below, and shall be paid his/her regular rate of pay for scheduled work hours missed.
+An employee may be excused from work for up to five (5) calendar days (equivalent to 1 work week) because of death of a spouse/domestic partner, child or parent; and three (3) calendar days because of death in the immediate family as defined below and shall be paid his/her regular rate of pay for scheduled work hours missed.
 It is intended that this time off be used for the purpose of handling necessary arrangements and attendance at the funeral.

-For purposes of this article only, immediate family is defined to mean spouse, parents, children, brothers, sisters, mother-in-law, father-in-law, grandfather, grandmother, and grandchildren.
-One (1) work day may be granted to employees at the sole discretion of the Town Manager for attendance at funerals of persons not covered under the above definition.
+For purposes of this article only, immediate family is defined to mean brothers, sisters, mother-in-law, father-in-law, grandfather, grandmother, and grandchildren.

+One (1) workday may be granted to employees at the sole discretion of the Town Manager for attendance at funerals of persons not covered under the above definition.